Porges/ways-to-play/src/games/pigeon-tickets/index.md

 > … the Chinese were given license to operate lotteries inside the city, a thing
 > that the same Government which allowed it had just two months before forbidden
-> as immoral and harmful to peacefulness and public tranquility.
+> as immoral and harmful to peacefulness and public tranquility.[@GamesOfChanceInMacau2 p.
+110]

 Nevertheless, the game was permitted to continue and licenses to run <span lang="pt">pacapio</span> began to be issued on an annual basis from April 5,